3lbits/nrl-docs/README.md

 **Marks:**
 - **Optional values can be empty, but the column must exist**
-- **For NRL Linje we will use Topp as Høydereferanse even if you have provided.
+- **For NRL Linje we will use Topp as Høydereferanse even if you have provided Fot.
 If Fot is provided we will convert the z coordinate by adding vertikalavstand**
 - **Coordinate systems supported at this moment is EPSG::25832 (2 dimensions) and EPSG::5972 (3 dimensions).
 These are based on UTM32 with heigh above sea level for z (3 dimension)**

 #### Sheet1: Mast